Any request to a court by a party seeking to set aside or overturn a lower court’s ruling is an appeal.

 Who can File an Appeal?

-- First, any party to the original proceeding or his/her legal representatives.
+- Any party to the original proceeding or his/her legal representatives.

-- Second, any person claiming under such a party or a transferee of such party’s interest.
+- Any person claiming under such a party or a transferee of such party’s interest.

 - Any person appointed by the court as a minor’s legal guardian